Skip to Content

 17 Sep 2025

-Trust Members and supporters met up with our staff and Trustees near the banks of Loch Lomond to catch up on our latest plans to protect wild places.
+Trust Members and supporters joined our staff and Trustees near the banks of Loch Lomond to catch up on our plans to secure a lasting future for wild places.

 2025 Gathering - rainbows at Loch Lomond

-Mid-September saw Trust Members and supporters join our staff and Trustees for a fun (and rainbow) filled day that focussed on our work in and for wild places.
+Mid-September saw Trust Members and supporters join our staff and Trustees for a fun (and rainbow) filled Wild Places Gathering that focused on our work in and for wild places.

-John Muir Trust Chief Executive David Balharry (pictured above) welcomed guests and explained some of our key challenges as follows: “We need to be specific about what we stand for, how we can measure it and demonstrate how we are using charity money to protect and conserve them.”
+John Muir Trust Chief Executive David Balharry (pictured below) welcomed guests and explained our strategy to deal with some of our key challenges, summing up as follows: “We need to be specific about what we stand for, how we can measure wild places and demonstrate how we are using charity money to protect and conserve them.”

 2025 Gathering - David Balharry welcome speech

-He’s also aware that we need to connect what we do as a charity to the global challenges and asked how do we work together to do something effective for the planet?
+He went on to say that we need to connect what we do as a charity to the global challenges for wild places, and asked how we can best work together.

 Read Steve Carver’s keynote speech.